(Updated 14 February 2023).

 Pulling in Google Search Console (GSC) data for a site through the search console application programming interface (API) instead of using the web user interface (UI) directly has become really popular.
 It’s easy to understand why.
 Making the keywords for which a site ranks available in BigQuery to Python code lets you build a broad range of transformational SEO applications on top, that would be impossible without access to the raw data.

 The GSC UI shows benchmark statistics for a site that are neither sampled nor aggregated.
 However, pulling back keyword data is restricted to 1,000 records.
 That’s one reason so many people choose to use the Search Console API.
-GSC is one of the most popular SEO APIs.
+GSC is one of the most popular SEO ingredients.
 If you’re looking for a Google SEO data API, the GSC API has it all.
 However, there are widespread misunderstandings around Google Search Console sampling and GSC API limits.
+How can you get full Google Search Console bulk data into Big Query?

 Yes, both Search Console UI and the Google Search Console API limit the data you can get back.
 For the UI that’s 1,000 records.
 The same dataset accessed via the GSC API has loss due to aggregation, the long tail data gets clipped and some personally identifiable information (PII) is omitted.
 For many smaller sites, you can get nearly all the keywords, impressions and clicks through the API.
 However, the larger sites get, the more this drops off.
 These are real Google Search Console API limits that can hurt your results.
 For instance, you can only get back 50,000 search console page-keyword pairs per GSC property per day.